Busy Bodies (USA, 1933)

 Commentary

-The vast, vast majority of slapstick is shite.
+Slapstick is (almost always) shite.
 I've just been watching Donald O'Connor doing his routine to 'Make 'em Laugh' (which has the exact same tune and scanning properties as 'Be a Clown').
-If he'd have called it 'I'm a C**t' it would have been bearable, but a song entitled 'Make 'em Laugh' should at least contain something suggesting laugh-inducing properties in the many examples given by its performer.
+If he'd have called it 'π³πππ π¨π π’ππΊπ' it would have been bearable, but a song entitled 'Make 'em Laugh' should at least contain something suggesting laugh-inducing properties in the many examples given by its performer.
 It was one of those moments where the remote could not be located and seemed to last forever.

 Jerry Lewis and Norman Wisdom became famous for their slapstick 'routines' and both had a penchant for spewmaking, mawkish 'please love me' type performances.
-Charlie Chaplain sussed out that dumbass audiences the world over would 'fall' for such loveable characters, and the great thing about slapstick for such performers and spectators is that it's a 'universal language' and therefore doesn't require anything so sophisticated as words.
+Charlie Chaplain sussed out that low IQ audiences the world over would 'fall' for such dismal characters, and the great thing about slapstick is that it's a 'universal language' and therefore doesn't require anything so sophisticated as words.

 So why are Laurel and Hardy so good, and why don't they get dropped into the same shitbucket as Chaplain, Lewis and Wisdom?
 Well, for a start, L and H don't want you to love them.
 They'll play up to other characters and try to turn on the charm, but it's patently obvious to the audience that their attempts at likeability are ridiculous and are merely there as a preamble to impending terrible events.
 Because they don't want you to like them, they become likeable.